THE MUDDLE FAMILIES

 George and Elsie’s only child was Maurice George W Gaston who was born at Newick in Sussex on 18 May 1921.
 Maurice was slightly mentally retarded due to problems at his birth.
 He moved with his parents to Kingston Gorse on the coast between Worthing and Littlehampton in West Sussex where he worked as a refuse collector.
 When his father retired Maurice moved with his parents to Lancing where his mother died in 1971.
 Maurice and his father then moved to Gordon Road in Buxted where his father died in 1982.
 Maurice then went to live with the daughter of his father's sister Ruby at Newick, but she put him into a home where he died, having never married because of his over-protective father.
 Maurice died at the age of 62, his death being registered in Windsor and Maidenhead registration district in Berkshire during March 1984.

-Joseph and Elizabeth’s fourth child was Ernest Edward Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at St Margaret the Queen Church in Buxted on 27 June 1869.
-In the census of 2 April 1871 Ernest, at the age of 1, was living with his parents in High Hurstwood.
-Then in the census of 3 April 1881 Ernest, now aged 11, was living with his parents in High Hurstwood, and he was going to school.
-In the census of 5 April 1891 Ernest, at the age of 21, was a domestic groom boarding with the family widow Martha Colgate at Stable Cottage, Chafford, Penshurst, Kent.
+In the census of 5 April 1891 Ernest, at the age of 21, was a domestic groom boarding with the family of widow Martha Colgate at Stable Cottage, Chafford, Penshurst, Kent.
 Then in the census of the 31 March 1901 Ernest, still single at the age of 31, was a domestic groom boarding with coachman George Quarterman and his wife at 10 Kensington Court Mews in Kensington, London.
-It’s thought that Ernest later worked as a lift attendant in London.
-He is said to have changed his name to Moody, but his death is recorded under the name Muddle; he died at the age of 66, and his death was recorded in Chelsea registration district in London during the 4th quarter of 1935.
+Ernest can not be found in the 1911 census.

 Joseph and Elizabeth’s fifth child was an unnamed son who was born at High Hurstwood in Buxted Parish, Sussex on 12 April 1872.
 He died soon after birth and was never baptised.
 His death was registered in Uckfield registration district during the 2nd quarter of 1872.
 There is no record of his burial at either Buxted or High Hurstwood.

-The day before her 27th birthday Ada married 28-year-old Owen Thomas Avis, who was a labourer, at Holy Trinity Church in High Hurstwood on 8 July 1905.
-Owen was the son of Owen and Jane Avis; he had been born at Fletching in Sussex on 1 March 1877 and baptised at St Andrew & St Mary the Virgin Church in Fletching on 6 May 1877.
-Owen and Ada lived at Ridgewood, Uckfield, Sussex and had three children born between1906 and 1913.
-Owen worked at Ben Ware’s Brick and Tile Works in Ridgewood, and also did gardening for the owner.
+who was a labourer, at the Parish Church of Holy Trinity in High Hurstwood on 8 July 1905.
+Owen was the son of Owen and Jane Avis; he had been born at Fletching in Sussex on 1 March 1877 and baptised at the Parish Church of St Andrew & St Mary the Virgin in Fletching on 6 May 1877.
+Owen and Ada had three children; the first two were born at Framfield in Sussex in 1906 and 1908.
+Then in the census of 2 April 1911 they were living in New Road, New Town, Uckfield, Sussex with their two children and Owen was working as a general labourer at Ben Ware's Brick and Tile Works in Ridgewood, Uckfield.
+Owen and Ada's third child was born in Uckfield in 1913.
+As well as working at the Brick and Tile Works Owen also did gardening for the owner Ben Ware.
 Ada worked at the Uckfield mortuary.
-Owen died on 19 November 1939 at the age of 62, and Ada on about the 9 February 1957 at the age of 78, and they are buried in an unmarked grave in Uckfield Cemetery.

-Owen and Ada’s eldest child was Leonard Owen Avis, known as Len, who was born at Uckfield in Sussex on 1 June 1906.
-When he was 27 years old Len married 24-year-old Violet Irene Barratt at St Mary the Virgin Church in Ringmer, Sussex on 9 September 1933.
-They lived in Uckfield and had two sons born in 1934 and 1936.
-Len worked at Ben Ware’s Brick and Tile Works in Ridgewood and then later at the army supplies dump at Isfield.
-Len died on 31 May 1991 at the age of 84, and was cremated.
+Owen and Ada’s eldest child was Leonard Owen Avis, known as Len, who was born at Framfield in Sussex on 1 June 1906.
+In the census of 2 April 1911 Len, at the age of 4, was living with his parents in New Road, New Town, Uckfield, Sussex.
+When he was 27 years old Len married 24-year-old Violet Irene Barrett at the Parish Church of St Mary the Virgin in Ringmer, Sussex on 9 September 1933.
+Violet was the daughter of George and Mary Barrett and she had been born at Bermondsey in London on 17 October 1908.
+Len and Violet lived in Uckfield, Sussex where they had two children, both sons, born in 1934 and 1936.
+Len worked at Ben Ware's Brick and Tile Works in Ridgewood, Uckfield and then later at the army supplies dump at Isfield, Sussex.
+Len died at Uckfield on 31 May 1991 at the age of 84, and was cremated.

-Owen and Ada’s second child is Irene Ada Avis who was born at Uckfield in Sussex on 7 August 1908.
-When she was 25 years old Irene married 25-year-old William Thomas Hall at Holy Cross Church in Uckfield on 1 June 1934.
-They first lived just to the south of Uckfield where their two children were born in 1937 and 1940, before moving to Ringmer where William had a transport business.
+Owen and Ada’s second child is Irene Ada Avis who was born at Framfield in Sussex on 7 August 1908.
+In the census of 2 April 1911 Irene, at the age of 2, was living with her parents in New Road, New Town, Uckfield, Sussex.
+When she was 25 years old Irene married 25-year-old William Thomas Hall at the Parish Church of Holy Cross in Uckfield on 1 June 1934.
+William was the son of Isaac and Frances Hall and he had been born at Glyndebourne in Sussex on 17 January 1909.
+William and Irene first lived just to the south of Uckfield in Lewes registration district where their two children were born in 1937 and 1940, before they moved to Ringmer where William had a transport business.
 In 1960 William got contracts for the transport requirements of the London orchestras, and the family moved to London.
 When William retired, they moved to Bury St Edmunds in Suffolk.
-William died on 16 May 1991 at the age of 82; he was cremated and his ashes were buried in Horringer Churchyard in Suffolk.
+William died on 16 May 1991 at the age of 82; he was cremated and his ashes were buried in the Churchyard of St Leonard in Horringer, Suffolk.
+Eleven years later Irene died at the age of 93, her death being registered in East Yorks registration district in Yorkshire during July 2002.

-Joseph and Elizabeth’s ninth child was Emma Muddle who was born at High Hurstwood in Sussex on 12 March 1880, and baptised at Holy Trinity Church in High Hurstwood on 16 May 1880.
-In the census of 3 April 1881 Emma, at the age of 1, was living with her parents in High Hurstwood.
-Then in the census of 5 April 1891 Emma, now aged 11, was living with her parents in High Hurstwood, and she was going to school.
+Joseph and Elizabeth’s ninth child was Emma Muddle who was born at High Hurstwood in Sussex on 12 March 1880, and baptised at the Parish Church of Holy Trinity in High Hurstwood on 16 May 1880.
+In the census of 3 April 1881 Emma, at the age of 1, was living with her parents in one half of an unnamed cottage that no longer exists but stood behind where White Briars now stands, and was next to the Village Shop in High Hurstwood.
+Then in the census of 5 April 1891 Emma, now aged 11, was living with her parents at Old Hall Cottages in High Hurstwood, and she was going to school.
 In the census of 31 March 1901 Emma, at the age of 21, was working as a laundress and boarding with the family of farm labourer Charles Pankhurst at Springwell Cottage in Maresfield, Sussex.
+Then in the census of 2 April 1911 Emma, at the age of 31, was living with the family of laundryman Joseph Taylor at Bramley House, Barfields, Bletchingley, Surrey and she was working as an assistant in the laundry business.

-When she was 43 years old Emma married 40-year-old Allan Douglas Taylor, known as Douglas, who was a gardener, at Holy Trinity Church in High Hurstwood on 27 October 1923.
+When she was 43 years old Emma married 40-year-old Allan Douglas Taylor, known as Douglas, who was a gardener, at the Parish Church of Holy Trinity in High Hurstwood on 27 October 1923.
 Douglas was the son of Jesse and Margaret Taylor; he had been born at Lindfield in Sussex and his birth registered during the 2nd quarter of 1883.
 Douglas and Emma never had children, Emma being 43 when they married.
-They first lived at Old Hall Cottage in High Hurstwood with Emma’s father, who Emma is thought to have looked after since his wife died in 1911.
-Sometime before the death of Emma’s father in 1929 they moved to 6 Hillside at the bottom end of Whitehill Road in Crowborough, where they lived until their deaths.
+They first lived at Old Hall Cottage in High Hurstwood with Emma's father, who Emma is thought to have looked after since his wife died in August 1911.
+Sometime before the death of Emma's father in 1929 they moved to 6 Hillside at the bottom end of Whitehill Road in Crowborough, Sussex, where they lived until their deaths.

 Emma died at the age of 72 (not 73 as given on her death certificate), her death being registered in Uckfield registration district during the 2nd quarter of 1952.
 Just on a year later Douglas died as the result of a fall down stairs when he was 70 years old (not 72 as given on his death certificate), his death being registered in Uckfield registration district during the 2nd quarter of 1953.

-Joseph and Elizabeth’s tenth child was Henry Muddle who was born at High Hurstwood in Sussex, and baptised at Holy Trinity Church in High Hurstwood on 11 November 1883.
-Henry died at High Hurstwood when only 28 months old, and he was buried in Holy Trinity Churchyard at High Hurstwood on 20 December 1885.
+Joseph and Elizabeth’s tenth child was Henry Muddle who was born at High Hurstwood in Sussex, and baptised at the Parish Church of Holy Trinity in High Hurstwood on 11 November 1883.
+Henry died at High Hurstwood when only 28 months old, and he was buried in the Churchyard of Holy Trinity at High Hurstwood on 20 December 1885.

-Joseph and Elizabeth’s eleventh child was Lois Muddle who was born at High Hurstwood in Sussex, and baptised at Holy Trinity Church in High Hurstwood on 25 April 1886.
+Joseph and Elizabeth’s eleventh child was Lois Muddle who was born at High Hurstwood in Sussex, and baptised at the Parish Church of Holy Trinity in High Hurstwood on 25 April 1886.
 In the census of 5 April 1891 Lois, at the age of 5, was living with her parents at Old Hall Cottages in High Hurstwood, and she was going to school.
 Then in the census of 31 March 1901 Lois, now aged 15, was still living with her parents at Old Hall Cottages.
-Lois went to London to work as a domestic servant, and she was living at 6 Balham Grove in Balham when in 1913, at the age of 27, she had an illegitimate son, whose father was probably named Wheeler and is understood to have died as a young man of tuberculosis.
+In the census of 2 April 1911 Lois, at the age of 25, was a live-in lady's maid to the family of retired insurance broker and underwriter Alfred Faber at Offerton in Forest Row, Sussex.
+Lois then went to London to work as a domestic servant, and she was living at 6 Balham Grove in Balham when in 1913, at the age of 27, she had an illegitimate son, whose father was probably named Wheeler and is understood to have died as a young man of tuberculosis.

-During the First World War, Lois, at the age of 30, married an Australian soldier called William Gillespie at St Mary’s Church in Balham, London on 27 December 1916.
+During the First World War, Lois, at the age of 30, married an Australian soldier called William Gillespie at St Mary's Church in Balham, London on 27 December 1916.
 At the time of their marriage they were both living at 86 Endlesham Road in Balham.
-They didn’t have any children, and when William went back to Australia Lois wouldn’t go with him.
+They didn't have any children, and when William went back to Australia Lois refused to go with him.

 Lois’ illegitimate son was Henry George Wheeler Muddle, known as Harry, who was born at 6 Balham Grove in Balham, London on 28 August 1913.
 When he was nearly 27 years old Harry married 20-year-old Margaret Wells, known as Peggy or Peg, at the Border Register Office in Cumberland on 24 August 1940.
 They were both then living at Hadrian's Camp in Houghton, Carlisle, where Harry was Private 3384935 in the Lancashire Fusiliers and Margaret was a canteen assistant.
-They had two children, born in Millom registration district in Lancaster in 1942 and in Carlisle registration district in Cumberland in 1947.
-They were living in Millom when Harry died in Barrow-in-Furness Hospital, at the age of 50, from gastroenteritis, his death being registered during the 1st quarter of 1964.
+They had two children; the first born in Millom registration district in Lancaster in 1942 and the second in Carlisle registration district in Cumberland in 1947.
+They were living in Millom when Harry died in Barrow-in-Furness Hospital, at the age of 50, from gastroenteritis; his death being registered during the 1st quarter of 1964.
 He was buried in the graveyard of the Parish Church of St George in Millom.
 Margaret then married John Rundle Warren at Rutherglen, Lanarkshire, Scotland in 1966.
 John had been born at Coatbridge, Lanarkshire, Scotland in 1899.
 They lived on Richmond Drive in Rutherglen until John died in 1974.
 Margaret then moved back to Millom where she lived at 10 Newton Street until her death at Millom on 20 May 1982, at the age of 61, from cancer.
 She was buried with her first husband in the graveyard of the Parish Church of St George in Millom, where their grave is marked by an inscribed headstone.

-Joseph and Elizabeth’s twelfth child was Frederick Joseph Muddle, known as Fred, who was born at High Hurstwood in Sussex on 18 June 1888, and baptised at Holy Trinity Church in High Hurstwood on 14 October 1888.
+Joseph and Elizabeth’s twelfth child was Frederick Joseph Muddle, known as Fred, who was born at High Hurstwood in Sussex on 18 June 1888, and baptised at the Parish Church of Holy Trinity in High Hurstwood on 14 October 1888.
 In the census of 5 April 1891 Fred, at the age of 2, was living with his parents at Old Hall Cottages in High Hurstwood.
 Then in the census of 31 March 1901 Fred, now aged 12, was continuing to live with his parents at Old Hall Cottages.
 In the census of 2 April 1911 Fred, at the age of 22, was working as a domestic gardener and still living with his parents at Old Hall Cottages.

 During the First World War Fred was at 27-year-old gardener living at High Hurstwood when he enlisted at Uckfield on 5 February 1916 for the duration of the war, as Gunner 130360 in the Royal Field Artillery.
 He was then described as 5ft 7ins tall, weighed 130lbs, had a 35ins fully expanded chest and good physical development.
 He was mobilized at Eastbourne on 28 March 1916 and posted to No 3 Depot of the Royal Field Artillery on 31 March 1916.
 The following day, 1 April 1916, he was posted to No 13 Reserve Battery of the Royal Field Artillery and then on 7 July 1916 he was posted to the 4'A' Reserve Brigade.
 On the 24 July 1916 he embarked for France as part of the 21st Reserve Battery, where on 3 August 1916 he was posted to the 33rd D.A.C.
 (Divisional Ammunition Column), Section 4'B' Echelon.
 On 7 December 1916 Fred was admitted to hospital with sciatica and was unable to walk; he was evacuated to England on Hospital Ship Glenart Castle on 29 December 1916.
 He was in England for 11 months during which time he was at the Southern Military Hospital in London until 19 June 1917 and then at the Convalescent Hospital in Eastbourne until 21 August 1917.
 He embarked for France again on 7 December 1917 where he joined the 20th D.A.C. and was posted to 92nd Brigade of the Royal Field Artillery on 11 December 1917.
 Within a month Fred was again suffering from sciatica and was evacuated to England again on 12 January 1918 where he was at the Military Hospital in Bagthorpe, Nottingham until 4 March 1918 and then the Royal Bath Hospital in Harrogate until 10 May 1918.
 Fred must have been cured of his sciatica this time because he embarked for France yet again on 14 August 1918 and served in Europe for exactly 13 months, returning to England on 14 September 1919.
 While in Europe this time Fred was part of the Army of the Rhine occupying Germany, he was first posted to 'C' Battery of 70 Brigade and then joined C/51 Brigade on 19 April 1919, from which he was granted leave to England from 2 to 16 August 1919.
 The one entry in Fred's Regimental Conduct Sheet was for overstaying his embarkation leave on 9 August 1918 before he left for France for the third time, for which he was deprived of 1 day's pay.
 Fred was demobilized and transferred to the army reserve at Woolwich on 12 October 1919 and returned to live with his parents at Old Hall Cottages in High Hurstwood.
 For his service during the war Fred was awarded two campaign medals, the Victory Medal and the British War Medal, which he received on 31 October 1921.[1]